 Interfaith Families: Reform Judaism Sees You, Welcomes You, is You!

-Reform Judaism has made a commitment to welcoming interfaith couples and their children into congregations, and offering support and education for their extended families.
+Reform Judaism has made a commitment to welcoming interfaith couples and their children into congregations, and offering support for their extended families.

 How I Teach My Kids That Being Jewish is Awesome and Awe-Filled